 Silent auction bid sheets (or silent auction bidding forms) are the primary way to inform auction bidders about the items available to purchase at the silent auction.
 Silent auction bid sheets should include all the information a consumer would want to know when making a purchase, so bidders can buy with confidence.

-For a fully customizable sample bid sheet for your charity auction, visit silent auction sample bid sheet to download a free sample template!
+For a fully customizable sample bid sheet for your charity auction, as well as a number of other helpful templates and forms, visit silent auction forms to download a free sample template!

 What to include on a Silent Auction Bid Sheet